-The Dutch Psychiatric Association published a protocol in 2018 to guide its members when a patient requests to die.
+The Dutch Psychiatric Association published a protocol in 2018 to guide its members when a patient requests to die (assisted suicide or euthanasia.)
 “Since a mental disorder can affect the patient’s capacity to discriminate, it is difficult to know whether that desire is voluntary and considered.
 At least two experts must assess the situation, which is rare: of the 6,858 requests for euthanasia recorded in 2017, 83 had a psychiatric basis”, says the code of conduct.

 Despite what has been published these days in some national and international media saying that Noa had been euthanized, Dutch Health Minister Hugo de Jorge says that “there was no euthanasia in this case”.
 The minister also assures that he has asked health and youth services inspectors to investigate the circumstances surrounding the death of the teenager.

-The girl’s family, in a statement published in Dutch newspaper “De Gelderlander”, said that “Noa chose not to eat or drink any more” and that “that was the cause of her death”.
+The girl’s family, in a statement published in the Dutch newspaper “De Gelderlander”, said that “Noa chose not to eat or drink anymore” and that “that was the cause of her death”.
 Noa recently announced in a “sad last post” on Instagram that she had stopped eating and drinking for a while.
 She said that it was “a thoughtful and final decision”.

 Could Noa’s death have been prevented?